treyescan/dynamic-aoi-toolkit/README.md

 **_Usage:_**

-1. all `gp.csv` in {folder of participants} are fetched (last one)
+1. all `gp.csv` in {folder of participants} are fetched (last one).
 1. output: `video_with_multiple_gp.mp4`
-   1. NB: video processing make take a while since every frame has to be processed at full resolution
+   1. NB: video processing make take a while since every frame has to be processed at full resolution.

 ### 4. AOI Hit detection